 The Sunday New York Times has been my faithful portal into Western civilization (or lack thereof) during the past thirty-five years.
 On weekdays I consult the Guardian, Liberation, NPR and Politico.
 If you do the math, it is easy to reckon that I am, in fact, a leftie.
 When pressed I will assert that antiquated systems such as the electoral college and voting via chads as well as privately financed electoral campaigns must be retired; we will know that we have reached the next stage of the project currently referred to as “the United States of America” when we vote via our telephones and marauding gangs known as “democrats” and “republicans” are firmly ensconced in the dustbin of history.

-My favorite podcasts are Adele Van Reeth’s “Les Chemins de la Philosophie,” “The Partially Examined Life” and most recently Eric Weinstein’s “The Portal.”
-On Audible I have listened to “The Singularity of Being: Lacan and the Immortal Within” by Mari Ruti, “Wittgenstein: A Very Short Introduction” by A.C.
+My favorite podcasts are Adele Van Reeth’s “Les Chemins de la Philosophie,” Mike Gilliland and Euvie Ivanova’s “Future Thinkers,” “The Partially Examined Life” and most recently Eric Weinstein’s “The Portal.”
+On Audible I have recently listened to “Finite and Infinite Games,” by James Carse, “The Art of Thinking Clearly,” by Rolf Dobelli, “The Singularity of Being: Lacan and the Immortal Within” by Mari Ruti, “Wittgenstein: A Very Short Introduction” by A.C.
 Grayling, “Foucault: A Very Short Introduction” by Gary Gutting, “The Book of Not Knowing” by Peter Ralston, “The Age of Surveillance Capitalism” by Shoshana Zuboff, “Psychotherapy East and West” by Alan Watts,” “Like A Thief in Broad Daylight” by Slavoj Zizek, and “Recovery: Freedom from Our Addictions” by scholar and poet Russell Brand.

 Musically, although my iTunes library has over 200 gigabytes of music, Esperanza Spalding has been recently resounding most often throughout my home.
 During breaks I spin my old iPod to playlists of either Thelonious Monk, Van Morrison, John Coltrane, Miles Davis, Diana Krall, Charlie Christian, Yes (for the car mostly), Grant Green, Kamasi Washington, Kate Bush, Lloyd Cole (vastly underrated), Led Zeppelin, Simple Minds (a guilty pleasure), Steely Dan and myriad 80’s bands such as The Lover Speaks, The Smiths, The Cure, New Order and more “one-hit wonders” than I care to admit (The Lover Speaks is actually a 3 hit wonder, as I discussed at length many years ago with their producer, Jimmy Iovine).
 When I jog I usually pound testosterone directly into my ears via The Gaslight Anthem, Thin Lizzy (Phil Lynott was the greatest crooner), UFO (with Michael Schenker), Night Ranger, Iron Maiden, My Chemical Romance, Rush and Led Zeppelin.
 My favorite songwriters are Richard Thompson, Patti Smith, Peter Gabriel, Ani DiFranco, Daniel Lanois, Leonard Cohen, Elvis Costello, Van Morrison, The Talking Heads, Kate Bush, Sting, Bob Dylan, Hugh Christopher Brown and there are a handful of songs by Bruce Springsteen from his first two albums that are magical and iconic.
 I would be remiss if I failed to mention that the surreal flavors that Adrian Belew contributed to the music of Frank Zappa, The Talking Heads, and, of course, King Crimson never fail to put a smile on my face.